cechandler/dissertation-paper/dissertation/source/03_part2_intro_walden.md

 The third movement segments neatly into two sections with a short "coda" that crossfades seamlessly out of the second section.
 The two primary sections both employ rhythmic procedures of augmentation and diminution or compression.
 The polyrhythmic and heterophonic first section, quite similar to the opening of the eighth movement of Ligeti's *Ten Pieces for Wind Quintet* (1968)[@Thomas, p.
 272], gradually slows down over ten measures, while the second section accelerates over sixteen measures.
 At the climax, the oscillating figures characterizing the second section's accelerando compress into a mechanical sixteenth-note pattern.
 The return of the first movement's oboe motive initiates the disintegration of this pattern, and begins the crossfade to the "coda" containing a muted, triadic horn call evoking allusions to hunting and the forest. **change the language about the "coda" to reflect the reduction in sections across movements?**

-*Walden*'s fleeting minute-long, polytonal finale is notated in \lilyTimeSignature{4}{4} yet contains a composite texture of a duo for flute and bassoon in \lilyTimeSignature{3}{4} and a trio for oboe, clarinet, and horn in \lilyTimeSignature{6}{8}.
-The curious choice of \lilyTimeSignature{4}{4} for the base meter perhaps connects to the "ghost-like music of the past" that Abrahamsen mentions in his program note; it is as if this music is entering from a distant place and poetically realized by having it not conform to the given meter.
+*Walden*'s fleeting minute-long, polytonal finale is notated in `4/4` yet contains a composite texture of a duo for flute and bassoon in `3/4` and a trio for oboe, clarinet, and horn in `6/8`.
+The curious choice of `4/4` for the base meter perhaps connects to the "ghost-like music of the past" that Abrahamsen mentions in his program note; it is as if this music is entering from a distant place and poetically realized by having it not conform to the given meter.
 The two subsets begin in distant tonal key centers, C# minor in the duo and Eb major in the trio.
 They modulate toward one another and eventually join in D major by the end.
 Despite their harmonic arrival, the duo and trio retain a sensation of occupying different worlds.
 Their clear and balanced classical phrasing never quite coincides, and the movement ends abruptly, mid-phrase "like a music box cutting out."[@Thomas, p.
 268]

-The diagram in Figure @fig:walden-formal-overview gives an overview of each movement including significant sectional divisions and characteristic features. **transition?**
+The diagram in Figure @fig:walden-formal-overview gives an overview of each movement including significant sectional divisions and characteristic features. **needs transition**

 ![Formal overview of *Walden*](../figures/walden-formal-overview.png){#fig:walden-formal-overview}

 ## Musical Materials and Recycling

+Abrahamsen's process of variation invovles several facets.
+First, the explicit reuse of material surrounded by new material.
+Second, the transformation of ideas through the domains of pitch, rhythm or __something else__.

 Throughout *Walden*, Abrahamsen reuses several